-This easy Chocolate Lava Cake is the perfect dessert for two!
+This easy chocolate lava cake is based on the French moelleux au chocolat, and is the perfect dessert for two!
 Plus, check out my secret for an extra chocolatey center!

-Over the course of three sleep-deprived and fabulous weeks, we shopped in Paris, talked one another into buying ridiculous shoes, got lost in Dublin, missed trains, argued over boys, took “scary” flashlight-lit selfies in the catacombs next to ancient skulls, met wonderful people, and of course– devoured amazing food.
+Over the course of three sleep-deprived and fabulous weeks, we shopped in Paris, talked one another into buying ridiculous shoes, and got lost in Dublin.
+And of course, we ate so much food!

 Most of the mouth-watering delicacies we ate did NOT, in fact, come from the French restaurants that our tiny budgets couldn’t afford, but instead from the very sweet and generous couple we stayed with in Paris.